pzeidman/BayespRF/README.md

 | [Developing neuronal response functions](#developing-neuronal-response-functions) |

 ## Installing
+1. Download the BayespRF toolbox.
+You can clone this repository or [download the latest release .zip file](https://github.com/pzeidman/BayespRF/releases).
-1. Copy the 'toolbox' folder to a location on your computer of your choice.
+2. Copy the 'toolbox' folder to a location on your computer of your choice.
-2. Add the 'toolbox' folder to your Matlab path with subfolders.
+3. Add the 'toolbox' folder to your Matlab path with subfolders.

 ## Running the example dataset (retinotopic mapping)
 A good way to get started is to try fitting a pRF model using an example dataset.
 The toolbox includes a folder called **example_3T** which contains the necessary scripts to automatically download and analyse the example dataset.
 The dataset is a single subject scanned with 3T fMRI, kindly shared online by the [SamSrf](https://figshare.com/articles/SamSrf_toolbox_for_pRF_mapping/1344765) toolbox.